So your friend is moving abroad and leaving you behind, and you want to give them a little something to remember you by.

 Moving abroad is stressful.

-You need a lot and costs quickly add up and most of the time you can’t get everything you really need.
+There is a lot you need and costs quickly add up and most of the time you can’t get everything you really need.

 Help your loved one out with any of the items on this list of gifts ideas for expats and you’ll have a friend for life (and they’ll also be more likely to remember you when shopping for souvenir gifts on all their awesome travels!).